 The following sensitivity analysis is based on the foreign currency risk exposure in existence at the balance sheet date.
-The 7% (2011: 8%) sensitivity is based on reasonable possible changes, over a financial year, using an observed range of actual historical rates in foreign exchange movements over the last two years.
+The 5% (2012: 7%) sensitivity is based on reasonable possible changes, over a financial year, using an observed range of actual historical rates in foreign exchange movements over the last two years.

-In the year to 30 June 2012 if the Australian Dollar had moved, as illustrated in the table below, with all other variables held constant, the results before tax relating to financial assets and would have been affected as shown below:
+In the year to 30 June 2013 if the Australian Dollar had moved, as illustrated in the table below, with all other variables held constant, the results before tax relating to financial assets and would have been affected as shown below:

-CONSOLIDATED GROUP

-2012 \$'000

 Possible movements before tax: Pre Tax Profit - higher/(lower)

-+7% (2011:+8%) per annum (14) (24)

--7% (2011: -8%) per annum 16 28
++5% (2012:+7%) per annum ( , , -5% (2012: -7%) per annum 7 1 16

-. (b) Liquidity Risk
+(b) Liquidity Risk

-The Group's objective is to fund new product development and commercialisation through shareholder equity, government grants, R&D tax incentives and lease and hire purchase finance.
-Ongoing commercial operations support existing business growth.
+The Group's objective is to fund new product development and commercialisation through Shareholder equity, convertible notes, government grants, R&D tax incentives, lease and hire purchase finance and bank funding where available.

-The Group manages liquidity risk by maintaining adequate cash reserves and through limited loan and asset finance.
-Future funding requirements are determined through the monitoring of rolling cash flow forecasts, which reflect management's expectations in respect of future turnover and the settlement of financial assets and liabilities.
+The Group manages liquidity risk by maintaining adequate cash reserves through share issues, convertible note issues and asset finance.
+Future funding requirements are determined through the monitoring of regular cash flow forecasts, which reflect management's expectations in respect of future turnover, development of new markets and products, capital investment and the settlement of financial assets and liabilities.